 Having curated summers and worked at camps for children with disabilities for ten years, L’Arpège remains a truly introspective and intimate project.
 He wrote the piece as a response to the representation of people with disabilities in cinema.

-Thus far, L'Arpège has won four finalist awards for Best Short Film (i.e. Eurasia Fest 2020, Florence Film Festival 2019, 1904 Deaf Film Festival) and Audience's Choice (1904 Deaf Film Festival); while having accumulated multiple official selections worldwide, with its Canadian Premiere scheduled later this summer.
+Thus far, L'Arpège has won Best Soundtrack (2020 Reale Film Festival), Best Women's Short Film and a Jury Award for Best Student Film (2020 Uruvatti International Film Festival) along with six finalist awards for Best Short Film (i.e. Eurasia Fest 2020, Florence Film Festival 2019, 1904 Deaf Film Festival) and Audience's Choice (1904 Deaf Film Festival); while having accumulated multiple official selections worldwide.

 "Joshua Maheu, in a riot of colors, signs a jewel of short cinema, unique in its style.
 If the most surprising thing is the strong identity of the film, which distinguishes it from the thousands of other shorts produced every year, it is the sensitivity that then accompanies and cradles us for the rest of this wonderful film."